GainDeveloper/BedrockFramework/README.md

-# ScriptablePrototype
+# BedrockFramework
-Implementation of prototype data model for Unity's ScriptableObjects.
+Features,

+- Implementation of prototype data model for Unity's ScriptableObjects.
 Entirely in editor, no runtime overhead.